2.3.17

 Back in 2012, I used a variety of brand markers and noticed some strange fading in some areas of the drawings.
 All 12 of the drawings now have a fresh ink overlay, using Copic markers only.

-The issues of fading colors in these drawings I suspect are partly because of the type of paper I used which took the ink and absorbed it into the surface tooth making the colors get muted over time.
+The issues of fading colors in these drawings, I suspect, are partly because of the type of paper I used, which took the ink and absorbed it into the surface's tooth, making the colors get muted over time.

-I have since found another type of paper by Borden & Riley that is made specifically for pens and markers and has a sealed surface so think this paper would fair better for Copic Marker drawings in the future.
+I have found another type of paper by Borden & Riley that is made specifically for pens and markers and has a sealed surface, so this paper would fare better for Copic Marker drawings in the future.

 New version and another layer of copic inks.